Bunker Hill Covered Bridge

 View Map (opens in new window)

-Please note: As of 10/17/18, repair of the bridge abutments along Lyle Creek will begin shortly.
-Use caution!
 We appreciate donations toward the preservation of this historic County treasure.
 Want to donate toward the bridge repairs?
 Donate here.

 Designated as a National Civil Engineering Landmark in 2001, the Bunker Hill Covered Bridge is the only remaining example in wood of the Improved Lattice Truss patented by General Herman Haupt.
 It joins the Cape Hatteras Lighthouse, the Blue Ridge Parkway, and Dorton Arena in representing North Carolina on this prestigious list.